Maryam-Nasseri/AI-concepts/README.md

 ## AI will be Hard Until You Understand These 5 Concepts in Neural Networks
-Animated explanation of the 5 key concepts in AI-neural networks you should know.
+Animated explanation of the 5 key concepts in AI-neural networks you should know: word embedding, weight & bias, activation function, loss function, backpropagation with gradient descent.

 [![Watch the video about main AI concepts from Analytics Camp](https://img.youtube.com/vi/ShAquojMCxk/maxresdefault.jpg)](https://youtu.be/ShAquojMCxk)